bacontime/blog-mirror/language/emoji.md

 <summary> Click for more information about these fonts.</summary>

 EmojiOne
 : EmojiOne is an early set of emojis which hasn't been under development since Emoji version 4.0.
 It's published under the MiT license, and a closed-source successor is provided under the name [Joypixels](https://www.joypixels.com/emoji/flat).
 The assets for EmojiOne can be found in [this forked repo called EmojiTwo](https://github.com/EmojiTwo/emojitwo), and a COLRv0 version of the font [is provided by Mozilla](https://github.com/mozilla/twemoji-colr/releases/tag/v0.2.2).
+A backup version of the font (which should only be relevant on Chrome for MacOS) is [provided by Adobe](https://github.com/adobe-fonts/emojione-color).

 [Twemoji](https://github.com/twitter/twemoji)
 : Twemoji is Twitter's emoji set, and [a font implementation is provided by Mozilla here](https://github.com/mozilla/twemoji-colr), released under the Apache License.
 The version of the font in this page is actually a slight modification from the one published on Mozilla's repo; I recompiled it to fix [an issue where the font wouldn't render in some browsers on MacOS](https://github.com/mozilla/twemoji-colr/issues/50).